tpage000/movie_catalog_app/README.md

 - Eventually make the landing page something other than signup / login.

-- Formatting the alphabetical movie list view in rows and columns (rather than a big ole scroll down), to facilitate larger data sets

-- Formatting the chronological movie list view in rows and columns with tabs for flipping between years, to facilitate larger data sets
+- Formatting the chronological movie list view with tabs for flipping between years, to facilitate larger data sets

 ----
 ### Features coming soon: